lorawoodford/api-training/README.md

 You can run this script by typing `python asLinkProfiles.py` in cygwin/the Mac terminal.
 Remember that you need to be running cygwin/the Mac terminal from the directory where the script and [secrets.py](../master/secrets.py) are both saved.
 This script first prompts the user for a resource number, goes and fetches all the containers associated with that resource, then prompts the user for a container profile number, and then creates the link between each container and that profile.
 Note that there must already be container profiles in AS for this script to work.

 ## [viafReconciliationCorporate.py](../master/viafReconciliationCorporate.py)
 This script looks for a CSV named _organizations.csv_ and then uses VIAF's "corporateNames" index and retrieves VIAF, Library of Congress, and International Standard Name Identifier (ISNI) URIs for each potential match.
 These results are written to a new file named _viafCorporateResults.csv_.
-Credit to our friend and colleague [Eric Hanson](https://github.com/ehanson8 "Eric's GitHub").
+Credit for this script goes to our friend and colleague [Eric Hanson](https://github.com/ehanson8 "Eric's GitHub").

-The format of the  _people.csv_ should look like this:
+The format of the  _organizations.csv_ should look like this:

 | name          |
 | ------------- |